-Pursuant to SEC Rule 14a-8, some stockholder proposals may be eligible for inclusion in the Company's proxy statement for the 2022 annual meeting of stockholders.
-To be considered for inclusion in next year's proxy statement, stockholder proposals must be received by our Secretary at our principal executive offices no later than the close of business on December 19, 2022.
+Pursuant to SEC Rule 14a-8, some stockholder proposals may be eligible for inclusion in the Company's proxy statement for the 2024 annual meeting of stockholders.
+To be considered for inclusion in next year's proxy statement, stockholder proposals must be received by our Secretary at our principal executive offices no later than December 23, 2023.